 Jail Diversion Programs

-Immediately upon release or diversion, clients are placed in interim housing facilities where providers like the Alcott Center begin providing intensive case management services, each case manager serving as the point of contact for the client’s medical, mental health, and other supportive services.
+Immediately upon release or diversion, clients are placed in interim housing facilities where the Alcott Center begins providing intensive case management services, each case manager serving as the point of contact for the client’s medical, mental health, and other supportive services.

 Jail Diversion Services Include: